-The scientific system of classification divides all living things into groups called taxa (singular, taxon).
 Plants are in the kingdom of Plantae.
 Other kingdoms include Fungi, Protista (one-celled organisms including yeasts, bacteria, and protozoans), and Animalia (animals).
+[Figure 1]

-The plant kingdom is divided into two taxa: broyophytes (including mosses and liverworts) and vascular plants (plants with a vascular system of xylem and phloem).
+The plant kingdom is divided between bryophytes, or non-vascular plants, (including true mosses and liverworts) and tracheophytes or vascular plants (plants with a vascular system that includes tracheids, a type of xylem cell).